sbucomputing/sbucomputing.github.io/capstone.md

 ---

 # Capstone
-A senior comprehensive project is required of Computer Science and Data Science majors.
+A senior comprehensive/capstone project is required of Computer Science and Data Science majors.

 ## Requirements
 * Work under the supervision of one or more faculty members